EasterFan/obsidian-nutstore-webdav/README.md

 - You can also right-click on a local image link (`![file](attachments/file.jpg)`) and select the `Upload file to WebDAV` option from the menu to upload the image and insert the link.
 You can configure whether to keep the local file after a successful upload.
 - When right-clicking a preview link, you can select `Download file from WebDAV` to download the image locally.
 The path is related to your Obsidian configuration (Settings -> Files & Links).
 - When right-clicking a preview link, you can select `Delete file from WebDAV` to delete the image from the WebDAV server and remove the link from the note.
+- When right-clicking a preview link, you can select `Rename file from WebDAV` to rename(move) the image from the WebDAV server.

 ### Batch Upload/Download